JacoboLansac/audits/solo/soar-review.md

 #### Optimization

 Having a blacklist of pool addresses, that is configured via `onlyOwner` functions will require a single storage read for every token trade, making the trades significantly cheaper in terms of gas.

+##### Team response: Resolved

+A hybrid solution was implemented.
+As soon as `_shouldTakeTax()` function returns true, that is stored in a mapping.
+This will save gas for future external calls in all future trades with that DEX.
+Normal transfers will suffer the extra gas costs of the external calls, but trades are expected to be the majority of transfer transactions, so it is a good compromise.

 --------------